A Lorentzian renormalisation group equation for gauge theories

 \section{Acknowledgements}

-We are grateful to Nicolò Drago and Nicola Pinamonti for useful discussions on the paper and for a thorough reading of the manuscript.
+We are grateful to Nicolò Drago, Markus Fr\"ob, Nicola Pinamonti, and Berend Visser for useful discussions on the paper and for a thorough reading of the manuscript and to Antonio D. Pereira for helpful remarks.
 We are also grateful for the kind hospitality of Perimeter Institute during the completion of the manuscript.
-E.D. is supported by a PhD scholarship of the University of Genoa and by the GNFM-INdAM Progetto Giovani \textit{Non-linear sigma models and the Lorentzian Wetterich equation}, CUP\textunderscore E53C22001930001.
 K.R. would like to thank Astrid Eichhorn, Benjamin Knorr, Alessia Platania, Frank Saueressig and Marc Schiffer for very helpful and inspiring discussions.
+E.D. is supported by a PhD scholarship of the University of Genoa, by the project GNFM-INdAM Progetto Giovani \textit{Non-linear sigma models and the Lorentzian Wetterich equation}, CUP\textunderscore E53C22001930001, and is the recipient of a INdAM scholarship to conduct research abroad.